Finbuckle/Finbuckle.MultiTenant/docs/Strategies.md

 A multitenant strategy is responsible for defining how the tenant is determined.
 It ultimately produces an identifier string which is used to create a `TenantInfo` object with information from the [MultiTenant store](Stores).

 Finbuckle.MultiTenant supports several "out-of-the-box" strategies for resolving the tenant.
 Custom strategies can be created by implementing `IMultiTenantStrategy` or using `DelegateStrategy`.
-Internally strategies are registered as singleton services.

-Multiple strategies can be registered after `AddMultiTenant` as described invidually below.
-Each strategy will be tried in the order configured until a non-null identifier is returned.
-The remaining strategies are skipped.
-Due to limitations the ASP.NET Core dependency injection containers only a single instance of each strategy type can be registered, i.e. `WithDelegateStrategy(...).WithDelegateStrategy(...)` will throw an exception on startup.
-A decent workaround is to define various types from `DelegateStrategy` or similar and register the derived types in the desired order.
+Multiple strategies can be registered after `AddMultiTenant` and each strategy will be tried in the order configured until a non-null identifier is returned.
+The remaining strategies are skipped for that request.
+Note that some strategies are registered as singleton service so registering them multiple times after `AddMultiTenant` is not recommended.
+The main use for registering multiple strategies of the same type is using several instances of the `DelegateStrategy` utilizing distinct logic.

 The `Strategy` property on the `StrategyInfo` member of `MultiTenantContext` instance returned by `HttpContext.GetMultiTenantContext()` returns the actual strategy used to resolve the tenant information for the current context.